puppetlabs/puppet-docs/source/learning/modules.markdown

 [^definedtypes]: They're coming up next lesson.

 The main directory should be named after the module.
 All of the manifests go in the `manifests` directory.
 Each manifest contains only one class (or defined type).
 There's a special manifest called `init.pp` that holds the module's main class, which should have the same name as the module.
-That's your barest-bones module: module folder, manifests folder, init.pp, just like we used in the ntp module above.
+That's your barest-bones module: main folder, manifests folder, init.pp, just like we used in the ntp module above.

 But if that was all a module was, it'd make more sense to just load your classes from one flat folder.
 Modules really come into their own with namespacing and grouping of classes.

-### Namespacing and Autoloading
+### Manifests, Namespacing, and Autoloading

 The manifests directory can hold any number of other classes and even folders of classes, and Puppet uses [namespacing](#an-aside-names-and-namespaces) to find them.
 Say we have a manifests folder that looks like this: